-- (1) Includes RSUs and PRSUs.
-As of December 31, 2022, there were no stock options or SARs outstanding.
-The weighted-average exercise price set forth in this table excludes the effect of RSUs and PRSUs, which have no exercise price. - (2) Under the Equity Plan, each share (a) tendered or held back upon exercise of an option or settlement of an award to cover the exercise price or tax withholding with respect to an award, or (b) subject to SARs that are not issued in connection with the settlement of the SARs on exercise thereof, is made available to be re-awarded.
-For PRSUs, we consider the maximum number of shares that may be issued under the award to be outstanding upon grant.
-When the number of PRSUs that have been earned are determined, we true-up the actual number of shares that were awarded and return the unearned shares into shares available for issuance.
-This figure does not include shares underlying our Equity Plan that are forfeited, canceled or terminated after December 31, 2022.
+- (4) Consists of the Equity Plan and the ESPP.
 See additional information in "Item 8.
-Financial Statements and Supplementary Data-Notes to Consolidated Financial Statements-Note (11), Share-Based Compensation." - (3) On occasion, we have made employee award inducement equity grants to key employees outside of the Equity Plan.
+Financial Statements and Supplementary Data-Notes to Consolidated Financial Statements-Note (11), Share-Based Compensation." - (5) On occasion, we have made employee award inducement equity grants to key employees outside of the Equity Plan.
 Although these awards were made outside of the Equity Plan, the key terms and conditions of each grant are the same in all material respects as equity awards made under the Equity Plan.
 Additionally, in 2014, the Board adopted the Company's 2014 Employment Inducement Plan under which we may issue up to 200,000 shares of our common stock to prospective employees.
 See additional information in "Item 8.
 Financial Statements and Supplementary Data-Notes to Consolidated Financial Statements-Note (11), Share-Based Compensation."